 Fig. 8.
 Benefits of Red Sea-Dead Sea canal project, supporting its contribution to numerous elements of sustainability

 Fig. 9.
 Factors most likely to influence an organization’s use of green design practices and procedures, showing percentage of respondents for each

 Although sometimes vague and often complex, sustainability is an important aim for societies and humanity.
 Sustainability is a multidimensional concept, encompassing economic, social, environmental and other factors.
 Sustainability assessment tools are needed to evaluate processes and systems, and how changes affect their sustainability.
 This usually necessitates a comprehensive set of indicators of the sustainability of the environment, the economy, technology, society, and institutional systems.
 Many human civilizations in the past proved to be unsustainable to some degree.
-It is hoped that the coverage provided in this chapter, including sustainability definitions and historical contexts, its economic, environmental and social dimensions, sustainable development, sustainability assessment measures and relevant applications, will assist efforts to address sustainability challenges today and, as an even more important priority, in the future.
+It is hoped that the coverage provided in this article, including sustainability definitions and historical contexts, its economic, environmental and social dimensions, sustainable development, sustainability assessment measures and relevant applications, will assist efforts to address sustainability challenges today and, as an even more important priority, in the future.